 A popular way of describing periodic trends is to use the idea of Effective Nuclear Charge (Zeff).
 Firstly let’s clear up what Zeff stands for.

 ‘Z’ is the symbol often given to the atomic number, i.e., the number of protons in an atom and therefore the nuclear charge.
 Zeff is the effective charge of the nucleus after the shielding effect of the electrons has been taken into account.
-Since there has never been a time on the AP exam where it was necessary to specifically refer to Zeff (or calculate it), I prefer to talk about periodic trends in terms of shielding rather than Zeff, so you won’t hear me use the term much, if at all.
+Since there has never been a time on the AP exam where it was necessary to specifically refer to Zeff (or calculate it), I prefer to talk about periodic trends in terms of shielding/distance from the nucleus rather than Zeff, so you won’t hear me use the term much if at all.

 In its crudest form (and it actually much more complicated than this), the Effective Nuclear Charge can be calculated by taking the number of protons, Z, and subtracting the number of non-valence (inner or core) electrons, S.